stardustai/docs-api/src/latest/statistics/get-statistics.md

     "description": "Unique identifier for the annotation request, with a maximum length of 255 bytes.", "default": "7d44b43b-3bbd-4f53-9f95-b7c0217d8d5b" },
-  "pageNumber": {
+  "offset": {
     "type": "number",
     "description": "The page number for pagination, starting from 1.", "default": 1
   },
-  "pageSize": {
+  "limit": {
     "type": "number",
-    "description": "The number of records per page, a positive integer.", "default": 10
+    "description": "The number of records per page, a positive integer.By default, protect the maximum value of the server is 100. ", "default": 10
   }
 }